Adapting Diarization-Conditioned Whisper for End-to-End Multi-Talker Speech Recognition: Methods

 To effectively condition the model on these masks, DiCoW introduces the frame-level diarization-dependent transformation (FDDT) layer~\cite{polok2024dicowdiarizationconditionedwhispertarget}.
 Let $\mathbf{h}^l \in \mathbb{R}^{d_m \times T}$ denote the input to Encoder's $l$-th Transformer layer.
 FDDT applies four class-specific affine transformations, weighted by the corresponding STNO probabilities:

 where $p^t_{\mathcal{S}}$, $p^t_{\mathcal{T}}$, $p^t_{\mathcal{N}}$ and $p^t_{\mathcal{O}}$ correspond to STNO probabilities derived from standalone diarization at time $t$.
 This convex combination allows the model to adjust its internal representations depending on the speaker context.
 See~\cite{polok2024dicowdiarizationconditionedwhispertarget} for additional details.
 In this work, we used only the oracle diarization derived from human annotations, i.e. the transformation simplifies to selecting the corresponding class-specific transformation.
+While these oracle masks result in one-hot vectors, the FDDT mechanism natively supports soft assignments from automatic diarization systems without architectural changes.